MichaelChyziak/Parser/README.md

     -> Fixes where "58." would be split into 2 tokens, but should be 1 -> Fixes where the append function in parserClasses.cpp with a token as a parameter now works for non-empty lists

+1.2 -> Fixes made in "parserClasses.cpp"

+    -> Adds the case where anything inside a character (ex 'a') is set as 1 token (including the single quotes)